 When we take the CT scan we will check the size of your bowel and bladder.
 We may need to ask you to come back another day for the scan if the size of your bowels and bladder are not ideal.
 This will not happen for everybody.

 3. Tattoos and photos

-We will give you small permanent tattoos at the end of the planning appointment.
-They help us put you in the same position on the treatment bed each day.
+You will be given small permanent tattoos at the end of the planning appointment.
+These make sure we put you in the same position on the treatment bed each day.